B16 melanoma

 B16 melanoma is a murine tumor cell line used for research as a model for human skin cancers.
 B16 cells are useful models for the study of metastasis and solid tumor formation, and were one of the first effective murine tools for metastasis research.
+These cells readily metastasize to lymph nodes and lungs.
+The black melanin pigment they produce facilitates easy visualization of metastatic colonies in these organs.

 History

 B16 cells were discovered and maintained in the Jackson Laboratories in Maine in 1954 when a tumor developed naturally behind the ear of a C57BL/6 mouse.
 The cells were resected, transplanted, and maintained in vivo, and still are today.

 B16 models were in use to an extent in the 1970s, but it was Dr. Isaiah J. Fidler, a Jerusalem-born, Oklahoma State-trained veterinarian, and University of Pennsylvania-trained biological researcher, now at M.D.
 Anderson Cancer Center in Houston, Texas, who established solid protocols for use the B16 model.
 One of his first major studies involving B16 was in 1970.
 Dr. Fidler stained B16s, having cultured them in vitro, with 125I-5-iodo-2′-deoxyuridine for tracking, and implanted the cells into C57BL/6J mice, the common host, sacrificed the mice at different times, and measured the cells in the blood and in different organs.
 He ascertained that 99% of the original cell population had perished within a day, and that a cohort of about 400 cells had colonized the lung.
 The study was seminal because it established the existence of a reliable metastasis pathway that was uncomplicated to perturb and view changes.
 It also showed that metastasis is not guaranteed simply by the presence of tumor cells.
 Only a certain few are able to circulate and latch on to the right organ and begin to form a tumor.

 In the 1980s it was discovered that B16 cells express very low levels of mouse class I major histocompatibility complex glycoproteins, H-2Kb and H-2Db, and that in vitro treatment with gamma interferon simultaneously induced a high expression of H-2 and an increase in the metastatic potential of B16 cells.